 This doesn't mean those due a pension shouldn't get a pension.
 Perhaps it means those new to the workforce shouldn't get the same pension, or as much of a pension, or even a traditional pension at all.

-Companies as diverse as Alcoa (AA) and IBM (IBM) have committed to boosting incentives for defined "contribution" plans, like 401(k) and other such programs.
+Companies as diverse as Alcoa (401(k) and other such programs.

 The tea leaves are clear: It's up to us to take control of our money.